bigfoothq/clada/proj/comp/orch/doc/ARCH.md

 ## Design Rationale

 ### Why No Automatic Rollback
 Traditional transaction systems rollback on failure to maintain consistency.
-Clada explicitly rejects this because:
+Loaf explicitly rejects this because:
 1. **LLM responses are expensive** - Regenerating costs time and money
 2. **Partial success is informative** - LLM learns from failures
 3. **Git preserves history** - Can always manually revert